Claims of Landlords Against Erring Tenants

 Upon the arrival of the designated date and time of eviction, the sheriff together with the landlord will by force enter and re-possess the property.
 The entry will allow the sheriff to serve the notice and assess the valuables within the property.
 The inventory of valuables is the basis of the things that will be subjected to auction.
 The proceeds will be used as the additional payment for the left arrears of the tenant.
 The landlord should then secure the premises of the property by changing all locks and refrain the re-entrance of the tenant.
 It is to be noted that the cost of the process of eviction is to be burdened by the landlord alone.

-Writ of Distress
+Writ of Distress in Singapore

-In cases wherein the drastic measure of eviction is pending before the court and there is urgency on the part of the landlord to recover from the loss of income or damages incurred, the latter may opt to apply before the court a writ of distress.
-The writ of distress empowers the court sheriff to enjoin and seize the property of the tenant within the property and subject it to the auction.
+In cases wherein the drastic measure of eviction is pending before the court and there is urgency on the part of the landlord to recover from the loss of income or damages incurred, the latter may opt to apply before the court a writ of distress in Singapore.
+The writ of distress in Singapore empowers the court sheriff to enjoin and seize the property of the tenant within the property and subject it to the auction.
 The value of the sale will be applied to the debts of the tenant.
 The coverage of the value of the sale will be for the claim of unpaid rent for up to 12 months and the sheriff’s fees and other expenses.
 The remainder will be given back to the tenant.
 If the tenant has abandoned the property at the time the writ is granted, it will serve as a grant for the repossession of the property.
 This is applicable if the tenant owes the landlord at least 2 months of rent.

 1. Properties at the hands of the tenant at the time of seizure;